 From this untested hypothesis, there is a therapy.

 1) Kill the bacteria with long term (years) of antibiotics

 like doxycycline like minocycline.
 This is to eradicate the supposed L forms found in the granuloma.
 Unfortunately, the L forms, or even pathogens, have not yet been discovered in most of the diseases treated by the Marshall Protocol.
 And when bacteria have been found in rheumatoid arthritis or sarcoidosis, the studies have not been replicated, which is most annoying.

 2) Use of angiotensin receptor antagonists.
-They recommend olmesartan which is said to be able able to bind to and activate the vitamin d receptor and block vitamin D effects.
+They recommend olmesartan which is said to be able to bind to and activate the vitamin D receptor and block vitamin D’s effects.

 3) Avoid vitamin D. This is interesting.
-Vitamin D does more than build strong bones and has wide ranging effects on immune regulation.
-Given the growing literature demonstrating the a deficiency of vitamin D increases risks for a variety of infections, from viral to tuberculosis, I am uncertain of the wisdom of suggesting this intervention without supporting clinical trials.
+Vitamin D does more than build strong bones and has wide-ranging effects on immune regulation.
+Given the growing literature demonstrating a deficiency of vitamin D increases risks for a variety of infections, from viruses to tuberculosis, I am uncertain of the wisdom of suggesting this intervention without supporting clinical trials.
 I would worry more if there is a history of osteoporosis in the family.